moonpixels/blast/README.md

 Version 2 of Blast is a complete rewrite of the original.
 It's easier to use, and with a solid foundation, it's more extensible than ever.
 It's built with [Laravel](https://laravel.com) and [Vue.js](https://vuejs.org).

-We offer a hosted version of Blast at [blst.to](https://blst.to).
-This is the simplest way to use Blast, and there's a generous free tier that's perfect to get started with.
-You can support the project by signing up for a paid plan, which enables a higher rate limit.

 ## Installation

 You can install Blast in a few simple steps, this applies to both self-hosting and contributing to the project.